bentonam/couchbase-docker/README.md

 - `AUTO_FAILOVER_TIMEOUT`: A timeout in seconds that expires to trigger the auto failover.
 The default value is **120**.
 - `BUCKET`: The name of the bucket to create and use.
 The default value is **default**.
+- `BUCKET_COMPRESSION`: The bucket compression mode to use.
+The default value is **off**.
+Valid values are:
+	- off - No compression
+	- passive - Accept compressed documents but do not actively compress uncompressed documents
+	- active - Accept compressed documents and actively compress uncompressed documents
 - `BUCKET_EVICTION_POLICY`: The evication policy to use.
 The default value is **valueOnly**.
 Valid values are:
 	- valueOnly - Only eject the document values from memory, keeping the key
 	- fullEviction - Eject both the key and the value from memory
+- `BUCKET_MAX_TTL`: The maximum TTL the bucket will accept.
+The default value is **0**
 - `BUCKET_PRIORITY`: The bucket priority compared to other buckets.
 The default value is **high**.
 Valid values are:
 	- high
 	- low